Plain Writing Act Implementation Plan

 I. Senior Agency Official for Plain Writing

 The Act requires us to designate a Senior Agency Official for Plain Writing.
-We have designated William E. Spriggs, Assistant Secretary for Policy, as our Senior Official for Plain Writing.
-Dr. Spriggs and the Office of the Assistant Secretary for Policy (OASP) will lead our efforts towards compliance with the Act.
-OASP's efforts will be overseen by Kathleen E. Franks, Director of Regulatory and Programmatic Policy, who will serve as the DOL Plain Writing Coordinator.
+We have designated Kathleen Franks, Director, Office of Regulatory and Programmatic Policy, as our Senior Official for Plain Writing.
+Ms. Franks and the Office of the Assistant Secretary for Policy (OASP) will lead our efforts towards compliance with the Act.
+OASP's efforts will be overseen by Corman Franklin, who will serve as the DOL Plain Writing Coordinator.

 II.
 Agency Communications Produced in a Format that is Consistent with the Plain Writing Guidelines